voiio/voiio.github.io/README.md

 ## Welcome

 voiio is closing the gap between having to manage your job and private life.
 We are a German based B2B employee service provider, always creating new services that have a meaningful impact on people's every day lives.

 This document contains all information related to our software engineering, here at voiio.
-You will find documentation on our hiring processes and a glimpse into our day to day lives.
+You will find documentation on our hiring processes and a glimpse into our day-to-day lives.

 ### Join Us! (remote/Berlin/Hamburg)